 There are many student organizations and fraternities affiliated with the College of Business that provide students with opportunities to get involved!
 While some organizations are more targeted to a particular interest or industry, most are open to all business student regardless of major.

-In addition to the organizations listed below, there are over 750 registered student organizations at Florida State University.
+In addition to the organizations listed below, there are approximately 700 registered student organizations at Florida State University.
 For a complete listing visit Nole Central and click on the "Organizations" tab.

 American Marketing Association Student Chapter (AMA)